Sovereign's Prize

-The Sovereign's Prize, referred to as the Queen's Prize or the King's Prize depending on the incumbent British monarch, is the oldest fullbore target rifle shooting competition and is widely regarded as one of the most prestigious prizes in the sport globally.
+The Sovereign's Prize, referred to as the Queen's Prize or the King's Prize depending on the incumbent British monarch, is widely regarded as one of the most prestigious prizes in target rifle shooting, globally.
 Founded in 1860, it was originally held annually on Wimbledon Common in London.
 The competition later moved to the purpose-built Bisley Camp where it is still held today.

 The winner receives a gold medal and £250.
-Strictly, the "Queen's Prize" refers to the £250 cash prize, which was originally the personal gift of Queen Victoria.
+Strictly, the "Sovereign's Prize" refers to the £250 cash prize, which was originally the personal gift of Queen Victoria.
 The gold medal is awarded by the Association.
-As of 2024, the Prize has been contested 155 times, breaking only for the World Wars.
+As of 2026, the Prize has been contested 157 times, breaking only for the World Wars.
 Although contested on an open basis, it has only been won three times by women (in 1930, 2000 and 2022).
 Six people have won it three times.

 Course of fire

 As of 2022, the Prize is contested in three stages.
 Standard NRA targets are used, with scoring rings offering a maximum score of five points, plus a "v-bull" within the 5-ring (used for tie-breaking).
 Since the move to the National Shooting Centre at Bisley, the first and second stages have been contested on the 600-yard range Century Range, whilst the final is contested on Stickledown Range (which can support shooting up to 1200 yards).

-Stages II and III are sometimes known as a "Queen's Prize" match.
-A "Queen's Prize" is used as the standard course of fire for fullbore rifle matches at the Commonwealth Games, although all competitors shoot all distances without elimination.
+The format used by stages II and III is sometimes known as a "King's Prize" match.
+A "King's Prize" is used as the standard course of fire for fullbore rifle matches at the Commonwealth Games, although all competitors shoot all distances without elimination.